The Pain Drain – The Continuing Impact of Pain Management on Health-Care Providers

 Over a decade ago, the Federation of State Medical Boards (FSMB), an organization of state medical boards, foresaw the looming opioid prescription problem and created a model policy for prescribing controlled substances.
 The FSMB uniform model includes several recommendations for physicians prescribing pain medications.
 The policy has been revised twice, most recently in 2013.
 Several state medical boards have adapted the FSMB policy for practitioners in their states.

 The FSMB model policy has extensive guidelines for the care and the treatment of a patient with pain management issues.
 It recommends that a physician undertake a detailed patient evaluation and document at least one recognized medical indication for opioids.
 It recommends that every patient undergo a systems review, relevant physical examination, and laboratory investigations as indicated.
-The physician should also conduct a careful clinical interview and document the potential risk factors for abuse, including a family history of alcohol or drug abuse and a medical evaluation for mental health disorders.
+The physician should also conduct a careful clinical interview and document the potential risk factors for abuse, including a family history of alcohol or drug abuse and medical evaluation for mental health disorders.
 A patient’s history of abuse could warrant the involvement of an addiction specialist before a physician prescribes opioids.
 Importantly, the FSMB policy would place on the prescribing physician the burden of obtaining corroboration of the patient’s self-reports: “[r]eports of previous evaluations and treatments should be confirmed by obtaining records from other providers, if possible.”

 The FSMB model policy suggests that a physician check his or her state’s searchable online database of prescription medications to determine whether a patient currently receives prescription drugs from other providers.
 Forty-eight states have developed such a database for physicians and pharmacists to access patient prescription drug history.
 These systems have come online in the last decade.
-North Carolina’s system has already undergone a legislative revision based on physician suggestion that the database require any physician-dispensed medication in excess of a 48-hour supply to be reported to the system.
+North Carolina’s system has already undergone a legislative revision based on physician suggestion that the database requires any physician-dispensed medication in excess of a 48-hour supply to be reported to the system.
 A Maryland bill awaiting the governor’s signature expands the role of that state’s prescription database program to give monitoring responsibilities to the database program itself.
 Md.
 H. Bill 1296.
 Under the new changes, the program itself “may review prescription monitoring data for indications of possible misuse or abuse of a monitored prescription drug.”
 If such abuse is found, the program reports to the prescribing physician.

 The National Association of Boards of Pharmacy has created a method known as InterConnect to link information among participating states.
 Twenty-four states are fully operational with the connection, allowing the participating states to share and receive prescription drug information across state lines.